stratis-storage/stratis-docs/content/multi-threading.md

 lock on the dbus tree before it begins to process the D-Bus method call, and may also lock the engine.
 If it locks the engine, it blocks on the lock.
 Each spawned task may place messages on the `stratisd` dbus channel.
-These tasks are responsible for sending replies to D-Bus message on the D-Bus.
+These tasks are responsible for sending replies to the D-Bus message on the D-Bus.
 This is the only part of the implementation where new tasks can be spawned during `stratisd`'s regular operation.